giry-dev/mangrove-docs/docs/strat-lib/guides/howToRenege.md

 ---

-# How to use last look to renege on a trade
+# Using last look to renege trades

 A maker can %%renege|renege%% on a trade if the market conditions are no longer favorable.
 This can be done in [multiple ways](../../contracts/technical-references/taking-and-making-offers/reactive-offer/maker-contract.md), but the strat lib has made it easy by adding a [`__lastLook__`](../technical-references/code/strategies/MangroveOffer.md#lastlook) function which can be overridden.